bingeli1212/nitrile-preview/doc/DOC-contex-translation.md

 appear inside a 'figure', 'table', or 'longtable', while a 'starttabulate' is to appear when it is by itself.

 There is a serious bug in the latest releast of CONTEX, in that if a previous 'starttable' has a \VL (vertical rule) before the start of the first column, the subsequent 'starttable' will automatically have a vertical rule before the first column as well, even when the second 'starttable' didn't use \VL.
 The vertical rule before the first column of the second 'starttabulate' would disappear if a \VL is not placed before the first column within the first 'starttabulate'.

 The double-vertical rule is currently implemented for 'bTABLE' pack, by adding an extra column that is set to a fixed size of 2pt.
 However, it is not implemented for 'starttabulate' because 'starttabulate' does not provide native support for double vertical rule, and but adding an empty column the second rule would cut into the left padding of the subsequent cell, making it touching the second vertical rule.

 # Cell color for tabular and bTABLE

 The cell color for tabular and bTABLE is currently not implemented, and it is not clear how to implement them.

+# The "unifont"

+There is a distribution of free "unifont" that contains bitmap fonts.
+These fonts convers a wide range of Unicode glyphs, including dingbats, cjkunifiedideographs, miscsymbols, and other ranges.
+Current this "unifont" is being configured as the "fallback" font for these Unicode ranges, and is part of the export to the TEX file by the "camper" and "creamer" translation engine.

+However, the "unifont" itself is not installed by default by a CONTEX distribution, whether it is a texlive or a default vanilla CONTEX distribution itself.
+This font has to be obtained and installed by the user.
+The good news is that once it is installed the CONTEX will find it and assign it the name "unifont" that is currently harded coded to reference this font in the setup area of the TEX file.

+The "fontforge" program which is a free download can be run to examine the coverage glyphs of this font file.
+This allows us to discover the Unicode block range(s) this font file is designed to cover.